- Flying Shoes (2014) (fiction)

 - Yellow Dogs, Hushpuppies, and Bluetick Hounds (1996)

-Howorth’s novel Flying Shoes is a very personal subject because in 1966 Lisa Howorth’s younger stepbrother was molested and stabbed to death near the family’s home in Bethesda, Maryland.
-The murder made the front page of The Washington Post.
-The case has never been solved.
-In the novel, a sister (Mary Byrd Thornton) gets a phone call thirty years after her brother is murdered because police have a new lead in the investigation.
+In Flying Shoes, a sister (Mary Byrd Thornton) gets a phone call thirty years after her brother is murdered because police have a new lead in the investigation.
 They want her to come back home to a small Mississippi town to assist.
-However, rather than being a murder mystery as such, Flying Shoes is the story of what happens to those left behind when a tragedy strikes.
+However, rather than being a murder mystery, Flying Shoes is the story of what happens to those left behind when a tragedy strikes.
 The novel delves into the lives of the characters and the challenges life hands them.
-An Amazon reviewer Ellen Stimson states that Flying Shoes is a “juicy little southern character novel.
-It meanders in a crooked line and takes you to all the best spots in town!”

 Howorth was awarded the Governor’s Award for Excellence in the Arts in 1996 and a MacDowell Colony Fellowship in 2007.
 She has written for Garden and Gun magazine and the Oxford American.